MixPath: A Unified Approach for One-shot Neural Architecture Search: MixPath: a unified approach

-The above theoretical analysis can be verified by experiments.
-Particularly, we look into the statistics from the superent trained on CIFAR-10\footnote{It's cheaper to train the supernet on CIFAR-10, similar observations are also reproducible on ImageNet.} in search space $S_1$ (elaborated later in Section~\ref{sec: cifar10_s1}).
-Without loss of generality, we set $m$ = 2 and collect statistics on the four parameters of SBNs across all channels for the first choice block in Fig.~\ref{fig:m2_shadow_bn_with_ratio}.
-Note $SBN_1$ captures one branch statistics like its shadow, so does $SBN_2$ for two paths.
-Based on the theoretical analysis of Section~\ref{sec:bn}, $\mu_{bn_1} \approx 0.5 \mu_{bn_2}$ and $\sigma_{bn_1}^2 \approx 0.25\sigma_{bn_2}^2$, which can be consistently observed in the first tow columns of Fig.~\ref{fig:m2_shadow_bn_with_ratio}.
-It's interesting to see that the other two learnable parameters $\beta$ and $\gamma$ are quite similar for $SBN_1$ and $SBN_2$.
-This can also be explained.
-As SBNs have transformed different statistics to a similar distribution, the parameters of $\beta$ and $\gamma$ become almost close.
-Similar observations when $m \ge 3$ are in \ref{subsec:bn-m-geq3}.
+\textbf{Statistical analysis of Shadow Batch Normalization.} We look into the statistics from the supernet trained on CIFAR-10\footnote{It's cheaper to train the supernet on CIFAR-10, and similar observations are also reproducible on ImageNet.} in search space $S_1$ (elaborated later in Section~\ref{sec: cifar10_s1}) (appendix).
+Without loss of generality, we set $m$ = 2 and collect statistics of the four parameters of SBNs across all channels for the first choice block in Fig.~\ref{fig:m2_shadow_bn_with_ratio}.
+Note $SBN_1$ captures the statistics of one path, so does $SBN_2$ for two paths.
+Based on the theoretical analysis of Section~\ref{sec:bn}, we should have $\mu_{bn_1} \approx 0.5 \mu_{bn_2}$ and $\sigma_{bn_1}^2 \approx 0.25\sigma_{bn_2}^2$.
+This is consistently observed in the first two columns of Fig.~\ref{fig:m2_shadow_bn_with_ratio}.
+It's also interesting to see that the other two learnable parameters $\beta$ and $\gamma$ are quite similar for $SBN_1$ and $SBN_2$.
+This is explainable as SBNs have transformed different statistics to a similar distribution, the parameters of $\beta$ and $\gamma$ become very close.
+Similar results are observed when $m = 3,4$ and in different layers in Fig.~\ref{fig:sbn-relation-m3-m4} and Fig.~\ref{fig:sbn-relation-m3-l6-l11} in \ref{subsec:bn-m-geq3} (appendix).